Siege of Banu Qurayza: Agreement with Muhammad

 The Banu Qurayza reportedly signed a treaty with Muhammad.
 According to Watt, it is unclear whether or not their treaty with Muhammad obliged the Qurayza to help him defend Medina or merely to remain neutral; according to Ramadan, they had signed an agreement of mutual assistance with Muhammad.
 This stance is supported by medieval sources Ibn Ishaq/Ibn Hisham and al-Waqidi.
 Both Watt and Stillman believe that no special agreement existed between Muhammad and the Qurayza.
 Watt, however, does agree that the Qurayza had agreed not to support Muhammad's enemies against him.
 Zafar Ali Qureshi, has criticized Watt's assessment and approach to such incidents.

 In 627, Abu Sufyan led an attack on Medina during the Battle of the Trench.
-The Qurayza did not participate in the fighting - according to David Norcliffe, but they lent tools to the Muslims, to defend themselves in Medina.
+The Qurayza did not participate in the fighting - according to David Norcliffe, but they allegedly lent tools to the Muslims, to defend themselves in Medina.
 The Qurayza were deeply offended by Muhammad's recitation of revelations which criticized some Jews.
 According to Al-Waqidi, the Banu Qurayza helped the defense effort of Medina by supplying spades, picks, and baskets for the excavation of the defensive trench the defenders of Medina had dug in preparation.
 According to Watt, the Banu Qurayza "seem to have tried to remain neutral" in the battle but later changed their attitude when a Jew from Khaybar persuaded them that Muhammad was sure to be overwhelmed, making them doubt whether they should help and ally with Muhammad and though they did not commit any act overtly hostile to Muhammad, according to Watt, they entered into negotiations with the invading army to reach a settlement.
 Musnad Ahmad number 22823 also mentions that the Qurayza allegedly helped Muhammad by turning down Abu Sufyan when he wanted their help to attack Muhammad, and that Abu Sufyan was not happy with them.